 Where a shared inspection takes place in your setting the evaluations of both organisations will be included in the inspection report and the final letter to parents.
 The Care Inspectorate will evaluate against a selection of quality indicators from “A quality framework for daycare of children, childminding and school-aged childcare”.

 Children and Young People (Scotland) Act: early learning and childcare

-Education Scotland and the Care Inspectorate will work together to support the development and expansion of early learning and childcare.
+HM Inspectors and the Care Inspectorate will continue to work together to support the development and expansion of early learning and childcare.

 We will continue with our current programmes of both individual and shared inspection and evaluation of services for children aged three to school age.
-From September 2017 we will now also include in our evaluations the quality of provision for specified groups of two year olds.
-The Care Inspectorate will continue to inspect all daycare and childminding services for children in line with current legislation.
+From September 2017 we have included in our evaluations, the quality of provision for specified groups of two-year-old children The Care Inspectorate will continue to inspect all daycare and childminding services for children in line with current legislation.

 2. Being ready for inspection

 Briefing the inspection team on the setting’s view of its improvement through self-evaluation